vitorkrasniqi/Implementing_ML/resources/Reports/milestone3-report.md

 ### Questions
 Q: What is PostgreSQL?
 Is it SQL or no-SQL and why?

+A: PostgreSQL (also known as Postgres) is a relational database management system.
+The difference between SQL and no-SQL is that SQL databases are relational, use structured query language and have a predefined schema.
+NoSQL are non-relational and have dynamic schemas for unstructured data.
+Postgres is therefore SQL.

 Q: If you stpped and deleted the Docker container running the database and restarted it, would your joke still be in the database?
 Why or why not?

 A: In our case, the data would persist because they are stored in a volume (defined in the docker-compose file below) and a Docker volume is not deleted when the container is deleted.